jmonlong/manu-vggafannot/manuscript.md

 **D.** The small *.tbi* index file helps query slices of the GAF file quickly.
 For example using `tabix`, or `vg` subcommands like `find` or `chunk`.
 ](figures/gafindexing.png "GAF indexing"){#fig:index}

-A GAF sorting feature has been added to the `vg` toolkit, within the `gamsort` subcommand.
+A GAF sorting feature has been added to the `vg` toolkit, within the `gamsort` subcommand  (see Figure {@fig:index}C).
 It first sorts chunks of GAF records (e.g. reads), to avoid having to hold the entire set in memory.
 The sorted chunks are then merged into the final sorted GAF file.
-This GAF sorting implementation was included in `vg` in version 1.56.
+This GAF sorting implementation was introduced in `vg` version 1.56.
 A sorted GAF file can be compressed in the BGZF format using `bgzip`.
 The BGZF format is an implementation of the standard gzip format that compresses a file by block to facilitate their random access.
 It is used to compress among others, VCF, BED, or BAM files with HTSlib[@htslib].